The Canadian passport is among the most powerful in the world. Its citizens can currently visit 184 world countries without the need of a visa.

 To create better relationships between countries in America, the U.S in cooperation with Canada and Mexico created the North American Free Trade Agreement (NAFTA).
 This agreement, besides its economic and trade benefits, also has travelling and working advantages on a TN visa.

-The TN Visa is a non-immigrant visa that allows citizens of Canada to live and work in the U.S temporarily and holders of this visa have to return to Canada upon its expiration.
-This visa allows only citizens of Canada and Mexico, not permanent residents to work in the U.S if they find a job beforehand.
-There are about 63 occupations for which Canadians qualify to work while holding this visa.
+The TN Visa is a non-immigrant visa that allows citizens of Canada to live and work in the U.S temporarily.
+The holders of this visa have to return to Canada upon its expiration.
+This visa allows only citizens of Canada and Mexico, not permanent residents, to work in the U.S if they find a job beforehand.

 A distinct feature of the TN visa is the fact that there is no need for sponsoring from the employer.
 This makes the fees for the employer and employee very low.
 The employer does not have to pay the listed fees as in the H-1B visa, except for the Form I-129 petition fee and premium processing fee of $1,225.